rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 **Plot allele frequencies of filtered markers**

-I also wrote the file `usda_allele-freq_dist.R`.
+I also wrote the file `scripts/usda_allele-freq_dist.R`.
 This script extracts the marker names from the recombination frequency tables for each cross (`analysis/qc/{cross}/recomb-freq_{cross}_rils.txt`), which were filtered to be polymorphic between parents and not show segregation distortion, to filter Tassel's `_SiteSummary` tables.
 This filtered table was used to make plots of the distributions of allele frequencies for each biparental population.
 The output was stored their respective **cross folder** in `analysis/qc/`.

 > Some of my first plots of the distributions had a weird shape.
 This was solved when I increased `binwidth` of histograms from `0.05` to `0.07`.

 Then, as Candy suggested, I checked if markers that have allele frequency < 0.25 or > 0.75 were the same across populations.
-The majority of such markers (1,038) are unique of a population, while only 81 of these markers have extreme allele frequencies in more than one population.
+The majority of such markers (910) are unique of a population, while only 65 of these markers have extreme allele frequencies in more than one population.

 **Karyotype of RILs**